 In electrochemical impedance spectroscopy (EIS), an AC voltage around zero or non-zero offset is applied over usually a large frequency range (sub-Hz up to MHz).
 EIS provides information on time-dependent phenomena like ion conduction in dielectric films, solid state chemical reactions, dipole relaxation, and so on.

-Contact us today for your Electrochemical Analysis needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Electrochemical Analysis needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.